kusoroadeolu/ASTronaut/README.md

 2. Run `mvn spring-boot:run`
 3. Access frontend at `http://localhost:80/`
 4. API documentation at `http://localhost:80/swagger-ui.html`
+**NOTE**: You can change the port if you already have another app running their, but you'll have to update the compose file too

 ## Hopeful Future Enhancements
-- Support for additional languages (Python, JavaScript, Go, etc.) with language-specific parsers
+- Support for additional languages (Python, JavaScript, Go, etc.) with ANTLR
 - Full-text search on content using database features(Apache Lucene?
 Probably tbh)
 - Snippet templates and boilerplate management

-## Project Timeline
+## Project Timeline And Conclusion
 **Total Development Time:** 10 days
 **Key Things I learnt:** JPA and Specifications.
-Honestly I didn't learn much from this past specifications.
+Didn't learn much from this past specifications.
 It was a relatively simple project
+</br> If you've made it this far, thanks for reading all this and don't be afraid to reach out to me if you run into any bugs or issues.
+Thankss.